 On the other hand, hardwood flooring has long been a symbol of elegance and sophistication in homes worldwide.
 Crafted from natural wood species, hardwood floors offer a unique blend of beauty, durability, and warmth.
 With a wide range of options available, from light-colored maple to dark-toned ebony, hardwood flooring can complement any interior design style.

-As highlighted, despite their similar appearance, wood look tiles and hardwood flooring are made from entirely different materials.
+Despite their similar appearance, wood look tiles and hardwood flooring are made from entirely different materials.
 Hardwood is a natural product derived from trees, while wood look tiles are manufactured from inorganic materials.
 This distinction has significant implications for their durability, maintenance requirements, and overall performance.

 Resistance to Wear and Tear